Sunday, May 19, 2013

 Remembering the Christmas miracle and the treasure of friendship

-During this joyous season, I remember the prophesy of peace - and the reason for the season of Christmas.
+During this joyous occasion, I remember the prophesy of peace - and the reason for the season of Christmas.
 It is also a time to be thankful for friends.

 A FRIENDSHIP PRAYER